FlavourFusion-2-0/FlavourFusion/README.md

 ### About the website

-FlavorFusion is a website designed to meet the needs of vegetarians and anyone looking for delicious and nutritious dishes made from plant-based ingredients.
+FlavourFusion is a website designed to meet the needs of vegetarians and anyone looking for delicious and nutritious dishes made from plant-based ingredients.
 Through this site, users are provided with a wide range of vegetarian recipes, filterable by name, dish type, cuisine, dietary restrictions, and much more, thanks to communication with Spoonacular's external API.

 ### Features